 The assistant dean of students coordinates programs specific to new students.
 The assistant dean is available to meet with students by appointment.

-The program coordinator is responsible for the administrative functions for key student programs such as the College Judicial Board.
-She manages the central office function, including supervision of administrative assistant staff, oversight of student affairs publications, management of assigned budgets and maintenance of confidentiality regarding student and institutional records.
+The program coordinator is responsible for the administrative functions for key student programs such as the College Conduct Board.
+They manage the central office function, including supervision of administrative assistant staff, oversight of student affairs publications, management of assigned budgets and maintenance of confidentiality regarding student and institutional records.

 Clark Hall 102

-As part of the administrative support pool for the student affairs office, the administrative assistant also provides support for the dean of multicultural affairs, the wellness education director and residence life, as well as other directors and administrative staff in the student affairs division.
+As part of the administrative support pool for the student affairs office, the administrative assistant provides support for the directors and administrative staff in the student affairs division.

 Sophia Smith envisioned Smith to be “a perennial blessing to the nation and the world.”
 Smith students define how the college will provide a meaningful education to each individual.
 A strong future will require well-educated women from many nationalities and socioeconomic backgrounds who are globally educated and prepared to lead.
 Smith has global engagement programs and experiences in many areas, including first-year programs, leadership, health and wellness, international students and scholars, multicultural affairs, religious and spiritual life, residential life and student engagement.